-While there are several different kinds of Spaniels, they all have a friendly, energetic, and loving personality in common.
-Spaniels are primarily part of the American Kennel Club's sporting group, dogs originally bred for hunting and field activities.
-While some spaniel owners still participate in these activities, most spaniels are companion dogs, good-natured canines who often make fine family pets.
+While there are several different kinds of spaniels, they all have a friendly, energetic, and loving personality in common.
+Spaniels are primarily part of the American Kennel Club's sporting group; dogs originally bred for hunting and field activities.
+While some spaniel owners still participate in these activities, most spaniels are companion dogs.
+They are good-natured canines who make fine family pets.
 Spaniels range in size from toy to large, although most fall into the medium range.

 List of Spaniel Breeds

 There's a reason the English cocker spaniel and the English springer spaniel resemble each other so much.
 They were once the same breed!
 These dogs were developed to hunt game in densely covered areas.
 England's Kennel Club recognized them as distinct breeds in 1892.
 The English cocker spaniel matures between 15-and-17-inches high at the shoulder, while the springer spaniel matures between 19-to-20-inches tall.
 While acceptable colors overlap to some degree, with both breeds allowing tricolors, black and white, liver and white, and liver and blue roan, only the cocker spaniel may appear in solid shades.

 The American cocker spaniel is somewhat smaller than his English cousin, standing between 13.5-to-15.5 inches at the shoulder in adulthood.
 He can still hunt, eagerly flushing and retrieving game, but is more often found as a house pet.
 Acceptable colors include black and "any solid color other than black."
 White and other colors, known as "parti-colored," and solid colors with tan points are permitted.

 The web-footed Welsh springer spaniel makes an excellent companion and hunting dog.
 He adores his people and wants to be with them all the time.
 Standing between 17-to-19-inches high at the shoulder when full grown, he boasts a flat, red and white coat.